 Effective January 31, 2014, the Fund reached an agreement with several delinquent employers on a payment agreement to recover delinquent contributions of \$1,578,368.
-These delinquent contributions will accrue interest at 7.75% and will be paid on December 31, 2020.
+These delinquent contributions accrue interest at 7.75% and are paid in accordance with the agreed upon terms.